 Students must meet the requirements to complete the program with Associate of Applied Science in Surgical Technology.
 Students complete the didactic portion via their computer with all exams being proctored at a pre-approved site in their area or at SCCC campus.
 Surgical technology students are required to travel to the SCCC Campus in the fall to complete the lab portion.
 Lab days are Monday and Wednesday or Tuesday and Thursday.
 All final exams within the Surgical Technology Online Program will be proctored at SCCC Colvin Family Center for Allied Health (with Surgical Technology Instructor).
 Students are required to travel to clinical affiliate sties during spring and summer semester.

 Applications for the program are accepted each year beginning November 1.
 Interviews will be conducted after completion of the application process.
-Applications are accepted until March 26th.
-Applications will be accepted after March 26th may be placed on a wait list.
+Applications are accepted until May 1st.
+Applications will be accepted after May 1st but may be placed on a wait list.

 At the SCCC Colvin Family Center for Allied Health Surgical Technology, students have access to a surgical technology skills laboratory to develop the necessary competencies needed to provide patient care.
 Our building has its own computer lab for students to use including internet access also.